BehindTheBrain/assigner/TUTORIAL.md

 ### Creating student repositories

-Once you have created a template repo, you can make student repos from it by running `assigner assign hw1`.
+Once you have created a template repo, you can make student repos from it by running `assigner assign hw1 --branch main`.
 This step *only* creates the repositories; it does not add the students to them.
 You should open GitLab and verify that the students' repo contents look correct.
 Each repository should be named something along the lines of `2017-FS-A-hw1-bob123`.

+Different server-side Git hosts default to different branch names (master, main, etc.).
+Explicit being better than implicit, the `--branch` is now a required argument.
-By default, `assigner assign` copies only the `master` branch from the template repo.
+`assigner assign` copies only the `--branch` branch from the template repo.
-Typically, this is what you want.
-If you wish to upload different branches, you can pass the `--branch` flag and list the branches you want to push.
+Typically, you might run `assigner assign hw1 --branch main devel`.
-For example, let's say that in addition to the `master` branch, you want to provide your students with a copy of the `devel` branch from the template repo.
+If for example, in addition to the `main` branch, you want to provide your students with a copy of the `devel` branch from the template repo.
-To do so, you'd run `assigner assign hw1 --branch master devel`.
+To do so, you'd run `assigner assign hw1 --branch main devel`.

 ### Opening the assignment to students